vgupta619/iiq-eks-cluster-2025/eks-cluster-iiq/environments/README.md

 6. enable cloudwatch monitoring.

 ## util
 This is utility environment which deploy all platform util tools.
-This should be deploy at last
+This should be deploy at last.
 Create:
 1. Util VPC
 2. Util EKS cluster